What Is a Casino Bonus and How Does It Work?

 Definition of Casino Bonuses

 So, what exactly are casino bonuses?
-Well, think of them as little perks online casinos offer to players, mostly to get you to sign up or keep you playing.
-It’s essentially extra funds or goodies you get on top of your own money.
+Well, think of them as little perks online casinos offer players, mostly to get you to sign up or keep you playing.
+It’s essentially extra funds or goodies you get on top of your money.
 They come in all shapes and sizes, and understanding what they are is the first step to making the most of them.
 It’s like getting a free coffee with your brekkie – a nice little bonus!

 Purpose of Casino Bonuses